Discovering and exploiting active sensing motifs for estimation: Results

 \subsubsection{Applying AI-KF to estimate altitude}

 We implemented our AI-KF framework for a flying agent to estimate altitude $z$ and forward velocity $v_x$ from only forward ventral optic flow $r_x$, forward acceleration $\dot{v}_x$, and vertical acceleration $\dot{v}_z$ (see \hyperref[sec:Methods]{Methods}).
 Observability analysis tells us that this estimation problem is solvable given non-zero acceleration (\autoref{fig:figure_2_c}\romannumeral 5) \citep{VanBreugel2014a}.
-However, it is a more challenging problem than wind direction estimation (see difference in observability in \autoref{fig:figure_2_c}) and more clearly illustrates the benefit of the AI-KF.
+It is a more challenging problem than wind direction estimation (see difference in observability in \autoref{fig:figure_2_c}) and more clearly illustrates the benefit of the AI-KF.
 In this example, we augment an Unscented Kalman filter (UKF), which is appropriate for nonlinear dynamics---although our method is applicable to most Kalman filter extensions.
-We show that the AI-UKF can improve state estimation for both simulated data and real data from an outdoor quadcopter flight.

 We used a simplified 2D kinematic model for the AI-UKF with only the state variables altitude ($z$), vertical velocity ($v_z$), and forward velocity ($v_x$)

 with the measurement model